oksanaokhten/ambrosia/README.md

 - My deployment process took 3 days with the same outcome:
 ![deployment-error](images/heroku-deploy-error.png)
 Error was found by one of the tutors.
 After .slugignor file was removed, deployment went well.
-- In iPad Pro view the quantity box is jammed, the number is not shown.
+- In iPad Pro view, the quantity box is jammed, the number is not shown.

 ## **Deployment**
 ### **Heroku**